proccole/kabu/book/tips_and_tricks/custom_messages.md

 # Custom messages
-If you like to add new messages without modifying kabu you can easily add a custom struct like `Blockchain` to keep the references for states and channels.
+If you need to add new messages without modifying kabu, you can easily add a custom struct like `Blockchain` to keep the references for states and channels.

 ## Custom Blockchain
 ```rust,ignore